MohannadElemary2/github-public-repositories-fetch/README.md

 - We will not get today's updates untill the next day.
 - To many operations in the cron job.
 - A lot of data stored in database that means a lot of resources needed.

+## How To Use / Setup
+- Clone repo to your device.
+- Run `composer install` in the project.
+- Create new database for the project.
+- Enter your database conenction and name in the .env file.
+- Run `php artisan migrate`.
+- Open Postman and try the APIs.